Skip to Content

 Thailand has always been welcoming to LGBTQ travelers.
 I put this down to the fact that we respect every human being equally, regardless of their background, ethnicity, religion, or preference.
 In Thai culture, we are strongly opposed to violence.
 We are a very peaceful people.
 Tolerance is at the heart of Buddhism, which is part of the core fabric of our society.

-Yes, we still have a way to go with LGBTQ rights, especially in relation to marriage equality, especially when compared to West Europe and North America.
-However, by Asian standards, we are famous for being a gay haven, where you can be who you want to be without fear of being victimised or arrested.
+Yes, we still have a way to go with LGBTQ rights, especially about marriage equality, especially when compared to Western Europe and North America.
+However, by Asian standards, we are famous for being a gay haven, where you can be who you want to be without fear of being victimized or arrested.

 Saroj cute gay guy from Bangkok tells us about gay life in Thailand

-Saroj proud to be from Thailand – one of the most gay friendly places in Asia!
+Saroj is proud to be from Thailand – one of the most gay friendly places in Asia!

-Which are your favourite places in Bangkok to go for a gay night out?
+Which are your favorite places in Bangkok to go for a gay night out?

 In terms of gay clubs, I love DJ Station, which is just around the corner at Silom Soi 2.
 In my opinion, it's the hottest gay club in Bangkok.
 They've just completed a big refurb, turning the entire road (of Silom Soi 2) into one big gay entertainment complex with DJ Station and several bars and chillout areas.